Harshitha-S561420/assignment2-Alapati/README.md

 | Thailand | Major tourist destination | 15 |
 | Malaysia | Good Islands | 25 |
 | Cambodia | To see natural beauty | 30 |

+---
+# Funny Quotes
+>You're only as good as your last haircut.

+ * -Fran Leibowitz*

+>When life gives you lemons, squirt someone in the eye.

+ * -Cathy Guisewite*